indygreg/PyOxidizer/README.rst

    $ pyoxidizer analyze target/debug/my-app

 PyOxidizer uses TOML configuration files describing how to configure the embedded Python interpreter.
-See ``docs/config.rst`` for documentation of this configuration file.
+See the ``pyoxidizer`` crate documentation for info about this file.

 The TOML configuration file is processed as part of building the ``pyembed`` crate, which is the crate that manages an embedded Python